 top of page

-Participant in numerous group and solo exhibitions, international festivals, competitions, and art fairs organized by reputable institutions in Russia, the UK, the USA, and Switzerland.
-Her works have been featured in various international and Russian online and offline publications on contemporary art, are housed in the collection of the Udmurt Republican Museum of Fine Arts, and in private collections in Moscow, New York, Basel, London, and other cities worldwide.
+Katya Tsareva’s works have been featured in various international publications on contemporary art and beyond.
+They are part of the collection of the Udmurt Republican Museum of Fine Arts, as well as private collections in London, New York, Basel, Moscow, and other cities around the world.

 bottom of page